• 65 years of oxfam in india

 That does not mean and cannot mean that everybody is physically or

 intellectually or spiritually equal or can be made so.
+But it does mean equal

 opportunities for all, and no political, economic or social barrier. . .